The view from my window, with the Lakeshore Limited passing by.

 CHICAGO COLLOQUIA ON DIGITAL HUMANITIES AND COMPUTER SCIENCE

 Since their inception in the fall of 2006, I have been attending the Chicago Colloquia on Digital Humanities and Computer Science (DHCS), held at a rotating group of universities around Chicago.
 These Colloquia now draw participants from all over the world, who present projects covering many fields, including such interests as visual arts, archaeological reconstruction, musical composition, literary criticism, social trends, popular culture, history, and many fields yet to be discovered.
 Of the projects I have submitted under the name of Minerva Systems, a couple have been presented as poster exhibits.
-Whether accepted for presentation or not, my ideas find their way into handouts which I circulate (in exchange for handouts that I get from other participants!).
-Workshops and discussion groups, too, are well worth while.
+Others I have informally circulated among the participants.
+But whether one is presenting a paper or simply taking part in discussions, the Colloquia offer an opportunity to exchange a wealth of ideas.
+Workshops and smaller discussion groups, too, are well worth while.

 The Reliance Building, at State and Washington Streets in Chicago, January, 2008.
 (Photo by C.A.
 Sowa.)
 The Reliance Building, like the MINERVA System, was built on principles of modularity and extensibility.